Dataflect-LLC/Dataflect-Documentation/index.md

 # About Dataflect Search

 Dataflect Search is available as a free Splunk application that allows users to easily integrate with third-party APIs directly from the Splunk ecosystem.
+The free license currently allows for 150 searches per month.
+If you would like to purchase additional license you can do so by contacting [sales@dataflect.com][mailto:sales@dataflect.com].

+There are additional capabilities available with a premium version of Dataflect that allows for no-code enrichment of your logs in Splunk, and no-code splunk alert alert actions that interact with 3rd party APIs.
+If you are interested in a demo of these capabilities contact [sales@dataflect.com][mailto:sales@dataflect.com].

 Dataflect Search provides the following high level capabilities:

-### Extend:

 - Perform searches, aggregations, and analytics over data returned via API using Splunk's powerful capabilities.
 - Ingest output from any API into Splunk without the need for a developer to create a scripted input.